skupperproject/skupper-website/input/intro/index.md

 Hybrid clouds enable organizations to combine on-premise, private cloud, and public cloud resources.
-While such a solution provides many benefits, it also presents a unique challenge to enable these resources to communicate with each other.
+While such a solution provides many benefits, it also presents a unique challenge: enabling these resources to communicate with each other.

-Skupper provides a solution to this challenge with a Virtual Application Network (VAN) that simply and securely connects applications running in different network locations.
+Skupper provides a solution to this challenge with a Virtual Application Network that simply and securely connects applications running in different network locations.

 ## Virtual Application Networks